mark-hennessy/flow-vs-typescript/README.md

-# Scratch
+# Flow vs. Typescript
-A sandbox app to experiment with various JavaScript technologies.
+This is just a sandbox app that I used to experiment with various JavaScript technologies.

-The main goal is to compare ES6/Flow and Typescript.
+My main goal was to compare ES6/Flow and Typescript.

-Secondary goals are to experimentation with:
+My secondary goals were to experiment with:

 * Build tools
 * NPM dependency management